What Is a Program?

 Changing the Values

-Notice that the Move Forward and Move Backward blocks have a number you can change.
+The Move Forward and Move Backward blocks have a number you can change.
 That number is how many steps the turtle travels.

 - A small number (like 20) moves the turtle a short distance